elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} I sing the salty throw of the harpooner, and the whale has blown for the last time ...
+- {:.pr.i} I sing the salty throw of the harpooner, and the whale blows for the last time ...

 - {:.sp} The Chorus.